KernelGamut32/pshell-core-public/exercises/exercise02.md

 * Circumference = 2 * Pi * radius
 * Format the resulting output to 2 decimal places

-**NOTE: Alternatively, you can run in a script instead.
-To do so, you may need to run `Set-ExecutionPollicy -ExecutionPolicy RemoteSigned -Scope Process` in your PowerShell session in order to be able to execute.**

 ## Part 2

 * Using `Read-Host`, prompt the user for a cost and tax rate
 * Calculate and display total cost (including tax)
 * Prompt the user for amount paid
 * Calculate and display a summary message showing total cost, amount paid, and change (formatted as currency)

-**NOTE: Alternatively, you can run in a script instead.
-To do so, you may need to run `Set-ExecutionPollicy -ExecutionPolicy RemoteSigned -Scope Process` in your PowerShell session in order to be able to execute.**

 ## Part 3